mcaay/Education-Science/Welcome to Education Science!.md

 What?
 Why 4?

-This is a practical application of two strong scientific facts related to education!
+This is a practical application of two strong scientific facts related to education.

 > [!tip] Fact 1
 > Human working memory capacity is 4 ± 1 elements or chunks.